 The majority of the identified candidate sites fall within the HOO which is described in more detail previously in this appendix.
 The identified sites have been evaluated to determine the extent to which on-site uses are likely to redevelop within the planning period.
 It was found that a number of the existing uses have the potential to redevelop based on redevelopment capacity, underdevelopment of the site, or other existing characteristics.
-Many of the upper in multi-tenant commercial centers with one ownership and most show little to not pence of recent investment or redevelopment.
+Many of the uses are in multi-tenant commercial centers with one ownership and most show little to no evidence of recent investment or redevelopment.

-Program 2 is the zoning action the County took to increase the manual allowable density permitted within the HOO to 70 dwelling units per acre.
-The increase of this is to provide more flexibility for the development community to develop a random affordable products at higher densities.
-This is a new development density within the Mancorporated County areas, but many cities within Orange County permit this density and Manual affordable housing.
+Program 2 is the zoning action the County took to increase the maximum allowable density permitted within the HOO to 70 dwelling units per acre.
+The intent of this is to provide more flexibility for the development community to develop a range of affordable products at higher densities.
+This is a new development density within the Unincorporated County areas, but many cities within Orange County permit this density and build affordable housing.
 The following examples within Orange County are either primarily or fully affordable housing projects at or near the 70 dwelling units per acre capacity:

-- Casa Paloma, Unincorpor Orange County (95 dwelling units/acre) - Granite Court, Irvine / dwelling units/acre) - Belage Manor, A am (57.3 dwelling units/acre) - Triada at the sion, Santa Ana (55.2 dwelling units/acre) - Miracle Ace, Anaheim (41.6 dwelling units/acre)
+- Casa Paloma, Unincorporated Orange County (95 dwelling units/acre) - Granite Court, Irvine (57.7 dwelling units/acre) - Belage Manor, Anaheim (57.3 dwelling units/acre) - Triada at the Station, Santa Ana (55.2 dwelling units/acre) - Miracle Terrace, Anaheim (41.6 dwelling units/acre)

-These projects represent developments that are at or near 100% affordability at the densities considered by the county of Orange and were used in coordination with local developers to determine an a propriate development density for the HOO.
+These projects represent developments that are at or near 100% affordability at the densities considered by the County of Orange and were used in coordination with local developers to determine an appropriate development density for the HOO.